 Download

 Canadians are seeing the devastating impacts of climate change in Canada in heat domes, fires, floods, droughts and extreme weather events.
+The world passed 1.5 degrees Celsius of warming for the first time in 2024.
 The effects of even 1.5 degrees Celsius of global warming will be devastating.
 There is an urgent need for Canada to reduce its carbon emissions, including from the oil and gas sector, increase research and funding to mitigate the cost of future disasters and better prepare for a future climate-related events, and to develop a plan for a just transition to a low-carbon economy.

 Write your own letter

-The devastation of heat domes, fires, floods and mudslides in British Columbia last year point to the complex interplay of regional climate change impacts.
-The climate crisis will only worsen until societies severely limit greenhouse gas emissions and act in ways that do not push ecosystems past their limits into irrecoverable destruction.
+The climate crisis will worsen until societies severely limit greenhouse gas emissions and act in ways that do not push ecosystems past their limits into irrecoverable destruction.
 Canada is heavily invested in natural resource extraction and the transition to a low-carbon economy will involve difficult but necessary changes for people in Canada.

 We are called to live in ways that respect and sustain the integrity of creation, which God called “very good” This letter urges elected officials to assist those harmed and displaced by the climate crisis and those whose lives and livelihoods are impacted by these transitions toward a more sustainable low-carbon economy.
 The letter acknowledges that Indigenous communities and communities in the global south are already disproportionately affected by climate change and calls for just transition and recovery programs that are grounded in human rights, including the UN Declaration on the Rights of Indigenous Peoples.